Dubai resident ‘who always felt full after having few spoons of food’ diagnosed with stage 3 cancer

 After taking only a few spoonfuls of food, Salma Sheikh, 41, felt she was already full.
 She was unable to finish a full meal and her early satiety was uncommon, along with the abdominal pain that she experienced for the past nine months.
 When she consulted a doctor last month, she was found to have Stage 3 ovarian cancer.

-The loss of appetite, lower abdominal pain, abdominal distension or bloated abdomen, and weakness also brought significant anxiety to Salma (whose name was changed for this story).
+The loss of appetite, lower abdominal pain, abdominal distension or bloated abdomen, and weakness also brought significant anxiety to Salma (a Pakistani expat whose name was changed for this story).

 Initial scans showed large mass in both her ovaries.
 This prompted Dr Keerthi Banavara Ravi, consultant Surgical Oncology at Zulekha Hospital Dubai, to conduct further medical examination.